Forward Symbolic Execution for Trustworthy Automation of Binary Code Verification: Symbolic Execution

 \subsection{Inference rules}

-Our main contribution is the core set of inference rules in Figs.~\ref{nfm2023:fig:infer_rules_p1}~and~\ref{nfm2023:fig:infer_rules_p2}, which are proved sound and form the foundation of the symbolic execution model.
-Each rule corresponds to an operation that can be carried out by the execution engine.
+The core set of inference rules in Fig.~\ref{nfm2023:fig:infer_rules_p1}~and~Fig.~\ref{nfm2023:fig:infer_rules_p2} form the foundation of the symbolic execution.
+Each rule is a core\todo{AL: should we say 'basic' operation?} operation that an execution engine can carry out while guaranteeing sound results.

-\smartparagraph{Rule \opref{\opstep}} This is the base rule to obtain a sound progress structure from a single step of the symbolic semantics.
+\smartparagraph{Rule \opref{\opstep}} This is the base rule to obtain a progress structure from a single step of the symbolic semantics.
 Because the concrete transition relation and the function $\EsymbexecF{\symb{\state}}$ are total, the simulation of Theorem~\ref{nfm2023:thm:sym_step_sound} implies that the corresponding progress structure is sound.